cocos/cocos-docs/en/editor/publish/android/build-example.md

                 ![download-sdk.png](images/download-sdk.png)

-            - Select at lease one suitable SDK to download.
+            - Select at least one suitable SDK to download.
 You can choose the recommended version mentioned in [Downloading the SDK and NDK required to publish to the Android platform](../setup-native-development.md#Downloading%20the20SDK20and20NDK20required20to20publish20to20the%20Android%20platform).

                 - As an example, we will be using Android 11.0 (R).
 Check the box next to the name and then click either the OK or Apply button to proceed